Is Croatia worth visiting? – TWO MOST OVERRATED DESTINATIONS & WHERE TO GO INSTEAD IN 2026

 So, is Dubrovnik worth visiting?

 Even if you’re planning a more traditional visit to Dubrovnik, you can still adopt a slow travel philosophy for your Croatian getaway.
+It's about taking the time to connect with the local culture and community, allowing for a deeper understanding and appreciation of a destination.
+Slow travel champions the idea of staying longer in one place and exploring it in depth rather than skimming its surface.

 While the historic core may seem more convenient, keep in mind that all of its accommodations are tucked away down cobblestone alleys in a car-free zone with extremely scant parking for quite some distance.

 There are steep ascents on both sides of the main thoroughfare, so you will probably be hauling your luggage up steep cobblestone alleys to a house with equally steep, narrow old stairs, built some centuries ago.
-Navigating all of this after a long flight in a crowded city, either in the raucous evening hours or the burning hot day – well, you see where we’re going.
+Navigating all of this after a long flight in a crowded city, either in the raucous evening hours or the burning hot day… well, you see where we’re going.

-You have alternative places to stay.
+There are alternative places to stay.

 We recommend Lapad, about 3 kilometres (2 miles) from the Old Town.